Storming the Castle: Company Owners Can be Liable for Company Debts and Liabilities

 This list is long but unfortunately for the business owner it is not comprehensive.
 Nonetheless, you should take heart; thousands of privately-owned businesses thrive and continue to operate daily without running afoul of these potential sources of liability.
 You just need to trust your entrepreneurial instincts and your professional advisors (including us) to defend your personal castle against the forces who would ram the barricades.

-Here at Lambert & Lambert PLC, we don’t leave you with unresolved musings about the problems.
+Here at Lambert Law, we don’t leave you with unresolved musings about the problems.
 We prefer talking about the solutions.
 Along these lines, you should review our companion article, Securing the Castle: Asset Protection for the Entrepreneur, to examine many of the valuable legal tools we can employ for your benefit to avoid the harmful potential liability explored in this article.

 Caution: This article provides general information and is not intended to be legal advice.
 Your personal circumstances likely vary from those discussed in this article.
-You should contact Lambert & Lambert PLC if you are seeking specific legal advice regarding the topics discussed above.
+You should contact Lambert Law if you are seeking specific legal advice regarding the topics discussed above.